gipplab/LaCASt-Artifact/README.md

 Compared to the symbolic results, the numeric evaluation pipeline may take much more time and require much more resources to compute.
 Again, it strongly depends on the timeout threshold you specify in the config.
 For our results presented in the paper, we set a timeout of 30 seconds.
 On our machine (8 Core á 2.60GHz and 32GB RAM), the numeric evaluations on the DLMF took over 8 hours with Mathematica.

-The numeric evaluations are organized like the symbolic evaluations outlined above with the `config/numerical_tests.properties` file, including the mentioned files with `-base` and `-orig` (for reference) suffixes.
+The numeric evaluations are organized like the symbolic evaluations outlined above with the `config/numerical_tests.properties` file, including the mentioned files with `-base` (for the automatic updating script) and `-orig` (for reference) suffixes.
 In the following, we presume you understand these files and what they do base on your experiments with the symbolic evaluation engine.
-There are a couple of specific differences in these properties files:
+There are a couple of specific differences in these properties files you must be aware of:
 * You either specify `subset_tests` to define the test lines or `symbolic_results_data`, which points to a result file generated by our symbolic evaluation pipeline.
-If you specify `symbolic_results_data`, the `subset_tests` entry is ignored (!), and numeric tests are only triggered on the test cases that failed in the given file `symbolic_results_data`.
+If you specify `symbolic_results_data`, the `subset_tests` entry is ignored (!), and numeric tests are only triggered on the test cases that "failed" in the given file `symbolic_results_data`.
 As explained in the paper, we only run numeric evaluations on failed symbolic evaluation test cases.
-If an equation was symbolically verified, they are almost certainly numerically successful too.
+If an equation was symbolically verified, they are almost certainly numerically successful, too.
 Hence, we can focus on the remaining non-successful cases.
 Our dataset's first numeric test case is for line 54 because all other cases were either skipped or symbolically successful.
 * The `numerical_values` entry specifies the test values as explained in the paper.
 * The `special_variables` are variables that are automatically set to the values defined in `special_variables_values` (also explained in the paper)
 * The values `test_if_lhs_null`, `test_if_rhs_null`, and `test_expectation` are old values only applied to Maple.
 We strongly recommend not changing them and stick with the default setup `test_expression=(#LHS)-(#RHS)` unless you carefully studied the source code of LaCASt.